hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-we see that `cats$weight` is a vector, too - *the columns of data we load into R
+we see that `rats$weight` is a vector, too - *the columns of data we
-data.frames are all vectors*, and that's the root of why R forces everything in
+load into R data.frames are all vectors*, and that's the root of why R
-a column to be the same basic data type.
+forces everything in a column to be the same basic data type.

 > ## Discussion 1
 >
 > Why is R so opinionated about what we put in our columns of data?
+How
-> How does this help us?
+> does this help us?
 >
 > > ## Discussion 1
 > >
-> > By keeping everything in a column the same, we allow ourselves to make simple
+> > By keeping everything in a column the same, we allow ourselves to
-> > assumptions about our data; if you can interpret one entry in the column as a
+> > make simple assumptions about our data; if you can interpret one
-> > number, then you can interpret *all* of them as numbers, so we don't have to
+> > entry in the column as a number, then you can interpret *all* of
-> > check every time.
-This consistency is what people mean when they talk about
+> > them as numbers, so we don't have to check every time.
+This
-> > *clean data*; in the long run, strict consistency goes a long way to making
+> > consistency is what people mean when they talk about *clean data*;
-> > our lives easier in R.
+> > in the long run, strict consistency goes a long way to making our
-> {: .solution}
+> > lives easier in R. {: .solution} {: .discussion}

-{: .discussion}
+You can also make vectors with explicit contents with the combine

-You can also make vectors with explicit contents with the combine function:
+function:

 ~~~